fpgadeveloper/rpi-camera-fmc/docs/source/updating.md

 3. In a text editor, open the `Vivado/scripts/xsa.tcl` file and perform the following changes:
    * Update the `version_required` variable value to the tools version number that you are using.
-4. **Windows users only:** In a text editor, open the `Vivado/build-<target>.bat` file for the design that you wish to update, and update the tools version number to the one you are using (eg. 2022.1).
+4. **Windows users only:** In a text editor, open the `Vivado/build-vivado.bat` file and update the tools version number to the one you are using (eg. 2022.1).

 After completing the above, you should now be able to use the [build instructions](build_instructions) to build the Vivado project.
 If there were no significant changes to the tools and/or IP, the build script